rawwebdesign/VercelSEProject/README.md

 - Edge Config

 ## Todos
-- The pages are no longer suspense when they are not ISR
+- Fix this: The pages are no longer suspense when they are not ISR
 - Edge middleware / edge function
 - isBot on API Route
 - Remove theming code
-- Use Edge Config
 - Remove unused code

 ## Check before complete